marc-valdez/reacto/README.md

 ## Features

 - Displays video clips from the `clips` directory
-- Measures reaction time to specific frames in videos
+- Measures reaction time against pre-determined stimulus frames in videos
 - Supports countdown timers before each test
 - Records and displays results
 - Built as a standalone executable for easy distribution